Access to reception centres by third parties

 Vluchtelingenwerk Vlaanderen Visit Website

 The Reception Act provides for a guaranteed access to first- and second-line legal assistance.[1]
 In practice most centres refer to the free assistance of lawyers, although some of them provide first line legal advice themselves as well.
-Consequently, there are substantial differences between the different reception centres in the way the asylum seeker is assisted in the follow-up of his or her asylum procedure and in the contact with his or her lawyers.[2]
+Consequently, there are substantial differences between the different reception centres in the way the asylum seeker is assisted in the follow-up of their asylum procedure and in the contact with their lawyers.[2]
 Asylum seekers are entitled to public transport tickets to meet with their lawyer at the lawyer’s office.

 Moreover, lawyers and UNHCR and implementing partners have the right to visit their clients in the reception facilities to be able to advise them.
 Their access can be refused only in case of security threats.
 Collective centres also have to make sure that there is a separate room in which private conversations can take place.[3]